dfridovi/SimpleSFM/README.md

 My vision for this project is that it should support dense matching between images and be reimplemented in C++ both for speed and to allow more concise expression of the bundle adjustment problem (i.e. calculation of reprojection error without explicit vectorization).
 To that end, here is my priority queue:

 1. Reimplement the Python code in C++.
-   a.
+1a.
 Do a careful re-evaluation of appropriate data structures.
-   b.
+1b.
 Rewrite Python code accordingly, with more rigorous APIs.
 4. Add dense matching.